 - VA Burial benefits

-A Veteran Service Organization can assist you in submitting claims, gathering supporting documentation, filing a claim or an appeal for you, and in some cases added support like transportation to VA appointments or other assistance may be offered.
+A Veteran Service Organization can assist you in submitting claims, gathering supporting documentation, filing a claim or an appeal for you.
+In some cases, added support like transportation to VA appointments or other assistance may be offered.
 Each VSO has different options.

 You can use a VSO to complete VA application forms for benefits, request more information about your benefits, appeal a VA decision that didn’t go in your favor, and many other options.